A stable and causal model of magnetohydrodynamics: Details on one-form hydrodynamics

-In this appendix we give further details on one-form hydrodynamics following \cite{Armas:2018zbe}.
-The comments and clarifications made here are not necessary for understanding the core of the paper.
 We consider one-form hydrodynamics coupled to a background metric $g_{\mu\nu}$ and a two-form gauge field $b_{\mu\nu}$.
 These background fields transform under infinitesimal diffeomorphisms parametrised by $\chi^\mu$ and one-form gauge transformations parametrised by $\Lambda^\chi_\mu$ according to

 where $\mathfrak{X}=(\chi^\mu,\Lambda^\chi_\mu)$ and where $\mathcal{L}_\chi$ denotes the Lie derivative along $\chi^\mu$.
 In turn, the hydrodynamic fields are described by the set $B=(\beta^\mu,\Lambda^{\beta}_\mu)$.
 These fields can be expressed in terms of the more usual hydrodynamic fields, in particular fluid velocity $u^\mu$, temperature $T$ and one-form chemical potential $\mu_\mu$ according to